 Patrice developed an interest in the use of ICT for Development (ICTD) doing a Masters by Research (1997) on the use of the Internet for community informatics.
 She pursued this theme in her PhD (2003) on ICT-enabled regional network innovation.
 In 2004 Patrice became the Australian Focal Point for a 5-year APEC-wide research program on Women's Participation in the Digital Economy.
 This fuelled her interest in the use of ICT and entrepreneurship as enablers to empower women, particularly rural and disadvantaged women.
 An action researcher, Patrice's research and consultancy philosophy is to work with rather than on people to achieve engagement, collaborative learning and action-oriented outcomes.
-A a global citizen with a strong social responsibility, Patrice's scholarship is underpinned by holistic thinking and participatory development and evaluation approaches.
+A a global citizen with a strong social responsibility, Patrice's work is underpinned by holistic thinking and participatory development and evaluation approaches.
 It includes inclusive poverty alleviation, cooperative, green, social entrepreneurship, clustering and gender-sensitive value chain models for both developed and developing economies.

 In 2010, Patrice was awarded a Federal Government Endeavour Research Fellow Award to conduct ICT for Development (ICTD) research in rural Bangladesh and Peru.
 Her study explored how women can be engaged and empowered with the help of ICT to address challenges in areas such agriculture, collaborative business development and entrepreneurship as the basis for sustainable livelihoods for women, their families and communities.
 Click here for more information on this prestigious achievement.

-Dr Braun's expertise includes the implementation of changing business paradigms through action research methodologies and the weaving of technology with sustainable economic, social, environmental, and governance practices towards building equity, viability and innovation in regional settings.
-Much of her work has a focus on ICT and entrepreneurship as tools for women's economic empowerment and social change.
+Patrice's expertise includes the implementation of changing business paradigms through action research methodologies and the weaving of technology with sustainable economic, social, environmental, and governance practices towards building equity, viability and innovation in regional settings.
+Much of her work has a focus on ICT and entrepreneurship as tools for economic empowerment and social change.

 Patrice's Research Output